 Angina (Chest Pain) What Is Angina?

-Angina pain can feel like pressure or squeezing in your chest.
-It also can spread to your shoulders, arms, neck, jaw, or back, just like a heart attack.
+Angina pain can feel like pressure, squeezing, tightness, or burning in your chest.
+The discomfort can also spread to your shoulders, arms, neck, jaw, or back, just like a heart attack.
 Angina pain can even feel like an upset stomach.
 Symptoms can be different for women and men.